What’s Happening? July 2018

 This is the biggest annual flower and plant festival on the island.
 There are plant sales, exhibitions, music, entertainment, and food.
 Stop by for a couple hours, or bring a folding chair and spend the whole day.
 Expect crowds on the weekends.
-Check this other article about the Aibonito Flower Festival for more details.
+Check this other article about the Aibonito Flower Festival for more details, including driving directions.

 Barranquitas Town Plaza is the site of one of the largest artisan fairs in the island.
 Featuring food, music, games, artisans, and more.
 Check their Facebook page for more info.